yujinrobot/kobuki/README.markdown

 Kobuki
 ======

-This repository holds the ROS wrapper of [Kobuki's C++ driver](https://github.com/yujinrobot/kobuki_core) plus various ROS tools and applications.
+This repository holds the ROS 2 wrapper of [Kobuki's C++ driver](https://github.com/yujinrobot/kobuki_core) plus various ROS 2 tools and applications.

+NOTE: this repository is undergoing a port to ROS 2, so functionality will be limited until it is finished.

 ![Kobuki Logo](http://kobuki.yujinrobot.com/wp-content/uploads/2015/07/iclebo-kobuki-logo-e1437635225432.png)